Wood Shop

 The jointer replaces the hand plane with a powerful rotating cutter that squares the edge of a board making gluing of several board side by side easy.
 Here are your safety tips:

-1. Do not join wood shorter than 12″ 2.
-Do not join end grain. see video 3.
-When joining boards taller than the fence lock your fingers over the top edge.
+3. When joining boards taller than the fence lock your fingers over the top edge.

 4. When joining wood that is shorter than the fence use push blocks.